ForestAdmin/agent-nodejs/docs/agent-customization/fields/computed.md

 When adding many fields, keep in mind that:

-- You should refrain from making queries to external services for each record
+- You should refrain from making queries to external services
-  - Use relationships in the dependency array when that is possible
+  - Use relationships in the `dependencies` array when that is possible
-  - Otherwise, try to use batch APIs instead of performing queries inside of the `records.map()` handler.
+  - Use batch APIs instead of performing queries inside of the `records.map()` handler.
 - Only add fields you need in the `dependencies` list
   - This will reduce the pressure on your datasources (less columns to fetch)
   - And increase the probability of reducing the number of records that will be passed to your handler (records are deduplicated).